sahat/hackathon-starter/README.md

 ./ngrok http 8080
 ```

-Next, you must use the https url defined by ngrok, for example `https://hackaton.ngrok.io`
+Next, you must use the https URL defined by ngrok, for example, `https://hackaton.ngrok.io`

 **Note:** I highly recommend installing [Nodemon](https://github.com/remy/nodemon).
 It watches for any changes in your  node.js app and automatically restarts the